Mohammed-Salameh/EVE-NG-GNS3/Eve-ng Permission Error.md

 # Troubleshooting Guide for EVE-NG Permession Error

-If you encounter errors while executing `/opt/unetlab/wrappers/unl_wrapper -a fixpermissions` on UNetLab, follow this guide to troubleshoot and resolve the issues.
+If you encounter errors while executing `/opt/unetlab/wrappers/unl_wrapper -a fixpermissions` on eve-ng, follow this guide to troubleshoot and resolve the issues.
 The errors may look like one of the following:

 - PHP Notice: file_get_contents(): read of 8192 bytes failed with errno=21 Is a directory in /opt/unetlab/html/includes/init.php on line 71
 - PHP Warning: file_get_contents(/opt/unetlab/platform): failed to open stream: No such file or directory in /opt/unetlab/html/includes/init.php on line 71

 ## Prerequisites

-- Ensure you have root access to the UNetLab server.
+- Ensure you have root access to the eve-ng server.

 ## Troubleshooting Steps